MB-Shihab-Aaqil-Ahamed/Machine-Learning-Projects/NLP Twitter Sentiment Analysis/README.md

 ### Hands-on Project: Twitter Sentiment Analysis

-This hands-on project on Twitter Sentiment Analysis is divided into the following tasks:
+This project on Twitter Sentiment Analysis is divided into the following tasks:

 1. **Task #1: Import Libraries and Datasets**
 2. **Task #2: Perform Exploratory Data Analysis**